luz-ojeda/cook-web/README.md

 Svelte web application that lets users manage and retrieve cooking recipes.
 Uses [cook-api](https://github.com/luz-ojeda/cook-api) as the backend.

-A deployed version of the full stack web application can be found [here](https://cook-web-weathered-thunder-7639.fly.dev/)
+A deployed version of the full stack web application can be found [here](https://cook-web-weathered-thunder-7639.fly.dev/).
+Creation of recipes is for now restricted.

 ## Features